Tag Archives: Point Of View

 Lately my son pipes in, in instances like this, with the (true) statement that not all cops are bad.
 Obviously I want him to be critical of authority – what else would you expect from an anarchistic father? – but do I cause the opposite to occur by making authority a victim of my cynicism?

 I also know that the only way to rid us of these little tyrants is to ignore them.
 Just withholding any energy from them – good or bad – because this is what they live on.
-I believe it was Stefan Molyneux from Freedomain Radio who predicted that the current system will go out with a just whimper.
-It makes total sense to me that somebody or something parasitic will just whither away once the food source is withheld.
+I believe it was Stefan Molyneux from Freedomain Radio who predicted that the current system will go out with just a whimper.
+It makes total sense to me that somebody or something parasitic will whither away once the food source is withheld.

-Here is a story, that appeared as a “letter the editor” in the Jackson, MS news paper on August 29, 2009, to practice that on…
+Here is a story that appeared as a “letter the editor” in the Jackson, MS newspaper on August 29, 2009, to practice that on…

 Dear Sirs: